The first online toy library startup from 0 to 1

 I talked to 8 families in Moscow.
 My goal was to understand the challenges parents faced and their goals in toy shopping.

-Our little interview disturbants but also true clients
+Our little interview disturbants but also end users

 Focusing on users with children up to 3 years old